CSTGit/CST-Live-Guide/README.md

 Q: Why don't you use T<sub>E</sub>X?
 A: <del>I don't know.</del><ins>I am using it now.</ins>

+Q: Why do you mix Markdown and T<sub>E</sub>X?
+A: I use T<sub>E</sub>X, but most of our collaborators use Markdown.
+So I wrote an automatic build system for them.

 ## Author

 [JNU 15 CST Geno](https://github.com/geno1024)